MetaRPC/CSharpMT4/docs/Streaming/StreamOpenedOrderTickets.md

 * Triggering updates to related order details based on ticket change events

 This is a **lightweight alternative** to streaming full order data, optimized for performance and minimal network load.

+---

+## 🧩 Notes & Tips

+* **Snapshot-style updates.** The stream returns the *current* ticket set at the chosen interval; compute diffs on the client if you need add/remove events.
+* **Cancellation = clean finish.** When you cancel the token, the stream completes gracefully (no exception needed in user code).
+* **Reconnects on transport hiccups.** Transient gRPC errors are retried internally with backoff up to a limit; short gaps are expected during restarts.
+* **Pick a sensible interval.** 500–2000 ms usually balances freshness and load for most UIs.

+---

+## ⚠️ Pitfalls

+* **Races are normal.** Orders can open/close between intervals; don’t assume you’ll see every intermediate state.
+* **Large ticket sets.** Many open orders can cause heavy UI updates each tick; debounce or diff before rendering.

+---

+## 🧪 Testing Suggestions

+* **Happy path:** With at least one open order, first snapshot contains that ticket.
+* **Change detection:** Open/close an order while streaming and verify your diffing logic spots adds/removes.
+* **Timeout path:** Use a short cancellation timeout to ensure your loop exits cleanly without unhandled exceptions.